pranayjoshi/electron-first-app/README.md

 ## Features

-- Scan for available Bluetooth devices
-- Connect to a Bluetooth device
+- Connect to a Bluetooth device of your choice
-- Send and receive data from connected Bluetooth device
+- Connect to a random Bluetooth device

 ## Screenshots